 Dr. Katie Walshaw holds an Honours Bachelor of Music from Wilfrid Laurier University specializing in music theory and voice, a Master’s Degree in Music Theory and a Ph.
 D. specializing in Theory, both from the University of Western Ontario.
 As a singer, Katie has been the soprano section lead at St. Andrew’s United Church in Brantford for sixteen years.
 Katie is the Arcady Youth Training Choir Director.
 Katie frequently appears as a soloist with the group and has also performed as a soloist for Maestro Boris Brott.
 She made her debut as “Naomi” in Ron Beckett’s opera Ruth in 2015.
 Dr. Walshaw received her start in music during an Arcady summer youth program for a production of Judas Maccabeus twenty years ago.

-Annetta Whetham is currently completing her Masters of Voice Performance at Longy School of Music in Boston, MA.
+Annetta Whetham is completed her Masters of Voice Performance at Longy School of Music in Boston, MA.
 She received her Bachelor of Music from the University of Lethbridge in 2004.
 She graduated from Mohawk College in 2002, where she received a Diploma of Applied Music.
 She has studied with Dr. George Evelyn in Lethbridge, Alberta, Lita Klassen in Hamilton and Carol Ann Feldstein in Waterloo.
 She has participated in a master class with Richard Miller.

 Meagan Zantingh completed her MMus at McGill University.
 Meagan’s opera production experience includes the role of Cherubino in Mozart’s Le nozze di Figaro, the role of Dorothée in Massenet’s Cendrillon, and the role of Sylvane in Lehar’s The Merry Widow.
 She has also participated in three summer opera programs, developing her skills through acting and movement classes and opera scenes workshops.
 Over the past few years, she has organized and performed in annual benefit concerts, repeatedly singing to a sold out audience.
 Also in the Early Music field, Meagan is gaining experience as a soloist and as a chorister.
 She has her A.R.C.T.
-Performanc diploma from the Royal Conservatory of Music and her Honours Bachelor of Music from the University of Western Ontario.
+Performance diploma from the Royal Conservatory of Music and her Honours Bachelor of Music from the University of Western Ontario.